 Our daily act of worship lasts for approximately 15-20 minutes.
 We sing songs, share stories, reflect on our lives and the lives of others and give praise to God.
-We are supported by St Paul's Church workers Lisa Dawson and Logan Pemberton.
+We are supported by St Paul's Church.
 Faith speakers come in to school regularly to support us with our worship.

 We say Grace together as a class before we eat our lunch and we also say a prayer at the end of our school day.

 Parents are able to withdraw their child from our daily act of worship and a meeting with Mrs Smith, our Headteacher, can be arranged to discuss this.

 In our school hall we have a prayer table where children can sit and write their own prayers or reflect on the prayers that others have written.Each week we talk about those people around the world who need our prayers.

 We teach this version of the Lord’s Prayer